maarcweiss/audits/Readme.md

 # About 0xWeiss

-0xWeiss is an independent security researcher who manages smart contract security in huge protocols like Tapioca DAO and Ambit Finance.
+I am an independent security researcher who manages smart contract security in huge protocols like Tapioca DAO and Ambit Finance.

-He is also part of Spearbit (The best audit firm in the world) and Paladin Blockchain Security (Top tier firm).
+I am also part of Spearbit and Paladin Blockchain Security.

-He has done tons of reviews (over 50) ranging from public, to firm and private.
-He has audited all kinds of DeFi protocols, omnichain, perps, options, lending, liquid staking...
+I have done tons of reviews (over 50) ranging from public, to firm and private.
+I have audited all kinds of DeFi protocols, omnichain, perps, options, lending, liquid staking...